-Recommended bridge type to span Sir Francis Drake Blvd
+Simulation of bridge to span Sir Francis Drake Blvd

 TAM in partnership with SMART, the County of Marin and the City of Larkspur continue to successfully advance the development of the Central Marin Ferry Connection Multi-Use Pathway Project.
-Our engineers have finalized the design and the project is now out for construction bidding.
+Our engineers have finalized the design and the project was released for construction bidding.
 Bids have been received and are under review prior to award.

 On October 3, 2013 TAM and the County of Marin hosted a pre-bid conference for interested contractors to learn more about the proposed project and to allow a networking opportunity for prime contractors and potential sub-contractors.

 Bridge Type Selection Process Advances

 The bridge type selection process has concluded with a recommendation to implement a Warren Truss as the preferred structure to cross Sir Francis Drake Boulevard.
 The recommendation was accepted by the TAM Executive Committee and the Larkspur City Council.
 Final design is now underway and is scheduled for completion in early 2013.